 The permittee shall submit a report of applicable monitoring and all instances of deviations from permit requirements every twelve (12) calendar months to the NDEQ.
 The report shall be submitted by March 31 of the following year (Title 129, Chapter 8, Sections 004.03A and 015).

 (2) The permittee shall report all deviations from permit requirements, including those attributable to start-ups, shutdowns or malfunctions, the probable cause of such deviations, and any corrective actions or preventive measures taken.
-The probable cause, corrective actions, or preventive measures do not have to be provided if that information has already been submitted in other reports to the NDEQ, such as for 40 CFR 60.7; however reported deviations must reference these other reports.
 All reports of deviations must be submitted within the time frame as per Conditions II.(A)(2)(a), (b), and (c) below(Title 129, Chapter 11, Chapter 8, Sections 004.03, 004.04, 015 and Chapter 35, Sections 004 and 005).

 (a) Any deviation resulting from emergency or upset conditions shall be reported within two (2) working days of the date on which the permittee first becomes aware of the deviation if the permittee wishes to assert the affirmative defense authorized under Chapter 11 of Title 129.
 The report may be submitted initially without a certification by the responsible official, as required by Condition II.(A) above, if an appropriate certification is provided within ten (10) days thereafter, together with the information required under Condition II.(A)(3) and any corrected or supplemental information required concerning the deviation.